aregsar/alwaysdeployed/endpoint-driven-development.md

 The development process for client side applications can be formalized under [Action Driven Development](https://alwaysdeployed.com/action-driven-development) that is a superset of endpoint driven development better suited to developing client side applications, where each UI action corresponds to a psudo-endpoint.

-An endpoint request, is a special case of a UI action, that is triggered by navigating to a URL, clicking a link, submitting a form or clicking an button that posts an Ajax request to an endpoint.
+An endpoint request, is a special case of a UI action, that is triggered by navigating to a URL, clicking a link, submitting a form or clicking a button that posts an Ajax request to an endpoint.

 ## Websocket endpoints